EimantasZilis/connect4/README.md

 7 6 4
 ```

 2. The rest of the file is used to described the player moves.
-Each line represents a move starting with player one and alternating between the two on each line.
+Each line represents a move starting with player one and alternates between both players on each line.
 A move is desribed by a single positive integer indicating which column the player chose to drop the piece in.
 The file should end after the game has been won or drawn.
 Any additional moves will be detected as an invalid game.

 For example, the following game represents a 3 x 4 game with 3 moves required to win:
 ```
 3 4 3
-1 - 1
+1
-2 - 2
+2
-3 - 1
+3
-1 - 2
+1
-3 - 1
+3
-3 - 2
+3
-1 - 1
+1
-3 - 2
+3
-2 - 1
+2
 ```
 This particular game is won by player 1 because there three pieces in a row along a diagonal:
 ```